-- The Company must make loss payments for flood insurance policies from federal funds retained in the bank account(s) established under Article III.E.1 and, if such funds are depleted, from Federal funds withdrawn from the National Flood Insurance Fund pursuant to Article V. - 2.
-Loss payments include payments because of litigation that arises under the scope of this Arrangement, and the Authorities set forth herein.
+- The Company must make loss payments for flood insurance policies from federal funds retained in the bank account(s) established under Article III.F.1 and, if such funds are depleted, from Federal funds withdrawn from the National Flood Insurance Fund pursuant to Article V. - 2.
+Loss payments include payments because of awards, judgments for damages or settlements that arise under the scope of this Arrangement, and the Authorities set forth herein.
 All such loss payments and related expenses must meet the documentation requirements of the Financial Control Plan and of this Arrangement, and the Company must comply with the litigation documentation and notification requirements established by FEMA.
 Failure to meet these requirements may result in FEMA's decision not to provide reimbursement.

-3. Oversight of Litigation.
+E. Litigation Oversight and Reimbursable Litigation Expenses.

-- a.
-Any litigation resulting from, related to, or arising from the Company's compliance with the written standards, procedures, and guidance issued by FEMA arises under the National Flood Insurance Act of 1968 or regulations, and such legal issues raise a Federal question. - b.
+- Any litigation resulting from, related to, or arising from the Company's compliance with the written standards, procedures, and guidance issued by FEMA arises under the National Flood Insurance Act of 1968 or regulations, and such legal issues raise a Federal question. - 2.
 The Company must conduct and oversee litigation arising out of the Company's participation in the NFIP in accordance with the National Flood Insurance Program Litigation Manual.
-If not addressed by the NFIP Litigation Manual, the Company should utilize its customary
+When a specific issue is not addressed by the National Flood

-- business practices for its defense of property and casualty litigation, including billing rates and standards. - c.
-FEMA will not reimburse the Company for any award or judgment for damages and any costs to defend litigation that is either: - i.
-Grounded in actions by the Company that are significantly outside the scope of this Arrangement; or - ii.
-Involves issues of agent negligence. - E. Refunds.
-The Company must make premium refunds required by FEMA to applicants and policyholders from Federal flood insurance funds referred to in Article III.E.1, and, if such funds are depleted, from funds derived by withdrawing from the National Flood Insurance Fund pursuant to Article V. The Company may not refund any premium to applicants or policyholders in any manner other than as specified by FEMA since flood insurance premiums are funds of the Federal Government.
+- Insurance Program Litigation Manual, the Company must consult with FEMA's WYO Oversight Team. - 3.
+Limitation on Reimbursement and Payment of Litigation Expenses and Payment of Judgment and Award.
+FEMA will not reimburse the Company, in whole or part, for any award or judgment for damages, and any costs to defend litigation: - a.
+Involving issues of agent negligence, errors or omissions; - b.
+Grounded in actions by the Company that are significantly outside the scope of this Arrangement, including, but not limited to, reckless disregard of the Company's duties under the Arrangement, regulations or FEMA's written standards, procedures or guidance relating to the NFIP; - c.
+Involving the submittal of inaccurate, false or fraudulent requests for litigation expense reimbursement; - d.
+Where the Company failed to comply with the requirements of the NFIP Litigation Manual; - e.
+Incurred after the Company became unable or otherwise failed to carry out its obligations under this Arrangement for the reasons contained in Article II.F.2, except that FEMA will reimburse the Company for reasonable costs of filing motions to stay proceedings; or - f.
+When FEMA and the Company's interests diverge, including positions on litigation strategy and settlement. - F. Refunds.
+The Company must make premium refunds required by FEMA to applicants and policyholders from Federal flood insurance funds referred to in Article III.F.1, and, if such funds are depleted, from funds derived by withdrawing from the National Flood Insurance Fund pursuant to Article V. The Company may not refund any premium from Federal flood insurance funds to applicants or policyholders in any manner other than as specified by FEMA since flood insurance premiums are funds of the Federal Government.